theQRL/documentation/docs/Use/Node/node-cli/node-cli.md

 ### wallet_recover

 Recover a wallet file using the private keys from a QRL address.
 Can be either hexseed or mnemonic.
-This will reproduce teh same wallet.json file generated when the initial address was created.
+This will reproduce the same wallet.json file generated when the initial address was created.

 #### Help